SinlessDevil/SinlessDevil/README.md

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=SinlessDevil&show_icons=true&theme=dark)

 ## 📜 Additional Info
-Over four years of game development experience, including more than two years in hyper-casual and casual games.
-Worked on projects from prototyping to release and supported live games.
-Skilled in code optimization, clean code, and software architecture.
+Unity Developer with 4+ years of experience, including 3,5+ years in commercial projects.
-Strong team player with excellent communication skills.
+Involved in full-cycle development — from prototypes to release and live ops.
+Focused on performance, clean code, and scalable architecture.
+Strong communicator and team player with hands-on experience in gameplay, tools.

 ---